As a founder, you should ask yourself, “What is the final, desired outcome of my company?”

 Put simply, for most of us, an M&A is the end goal for your startup (with exceptions, of course).
-Think of it this way: since it’s inception, Google has acquired over 180 companies till April 16, 2015, with its largest acquisition being the purchase of Motorola Mobility, a mobile device manufacturing company, for .5 billion.
-And Google is not the only company executing M&As to expand its business.
+For instance, Google has acquired over 180 companies as of April 16, 2015.
+Its largest acquisition was the purchase of Motorola Mobility, a mobile device manufacturing company, for $12.5 billion.
+Google is not the only company executing M&As to expand its business.
 Alibaba, Facebook, Comcast, and many other corporations made acquisitions last year totaling hundreds of billions of dollars.

-In the past twelve months, roughly 1,000 M&A deals happen each month.
+In the past twelve months, roughly 1,000 M&A deals happened each month.

 Here’s the point: as you build your startup, think about how you can best prepare for a merger or acquisition exit strategy.
 How can you make your company most appealing to a corporation (or private equity group) for a buy-out?
 Some of the most important factors involve:

 For those with unbridled aspirations, the IPO (Initial Public Offering) is the ultimate exit strategy of a startup.
 (If you’re from the UK, this is called a Flotation).

 An IPO usually results from inadequate M&A offers, where the founders and other owners decide that their company has more potential with greater funding under their continued leadership, as opposed to outside management stepping in.

 In 2014, there were a staggering 275 IPOs in the United States, and this trend is looking to continue into 2015, according to the IPO Center of Renaissance Capital.